-Good news: you'll find them easier and easier, because there are more and more of them.
-According to the Unizo report, 157,697 were active in Flanders and Brussels in 2018.
+Good news: you'll find them fairly easy, because there are more and more of them.
+According to the Unizo report, 157,697 freelancers were active in Flanders and Brussels in 2018.
 That was 6.6% more than the year before, and in Flanders almost 22.7% more than three years earlier.
-According to the same study, you can find these workers in all branches of the economy.
+According to the same study, you can find freelancers in all branches of the economy.
 Freelancing

-is therefore clearly on the rise.
-Which channels can you appeal to
+is clearly on the rise.
+Which channels can you appeal to?

-Today you can find a lot of online platforms that match clients with the right freelancer for their assignment, at home and abroad.
-In Upwork
+Today you can find a lot of online platforms that match clients with the right freelancer for their assignment.
+In the Upwork

 's database, for example, you can easily search for the right profile yourself.
 For this purpose, the platform offers a detailed overview.
-Upworks can even function as a freelancer recruitment agency.
-Then they will look for the best freelance professional for you.
+Upworks can also function as a freelancer recruitment agency.
+In that case, they will look for the best freelance professional for you.
 Fiverr

 is one of the cheapest, most varied and most popular platforms at the moment.
 Especially interesting to find someone quickly for a short assignment, such as logo design or reviewing documents.